-Here’s what the different Ethernet port lights mean:
+Here’s what the different Ethernet port light colors mean:

 Blinking Ethernet light means that the port is transmitting information.